-In 2015, there were nearly 1.2 million violent crimes and more than $12.4 billion lost to property crimes in the U.S. alone.* Needless to say, crime is a significant problem, but it’s not a simple one to solve.
+In 2017, there were more than 1.2 million violent crimes and more than $15.3 billion lost to property crimes in the U.S. alone.* Needless to say, crime is a significant problem, but it’s not a simple one to solve.
 There are a lot of reasons people commit crimes, which means there’s not one single method of preventing crime.
 Because of this, the study of criminology is quite complex and the varieties of criminal justice jobs are numerous.

 If you’re looking to begin or advance your criminal justice career, there are a number of disciplines you can study.
 Here are four great options.